-A face shield, lab coat, and acid proof gloves are required when preparing aqua-regia or handling of any mineral acids and strong bases.
+A face shield, lab coat, and acid proof gloves are required when preparing aqua-regia or handling of any mineral acids, 98% sulfuric acid and strong bases.

 A dust mask will be supplied as needed for rock or product grinding operations.